Tornado Flyer pulls off King George shock

 The 28-1 chance Tornado Flyer caused a big surprise with victory in the King George VI Chase at Kempton Park.

-It completed a double for jockey Danny Mullins, who had never ridden a winner at the track before Sunday, but also won on Jacamar earlier on the card.
+It completed a double for jockey Danny Mullins, who also won on Jacamar earlier on the card.

 Trained by his uncle Willie Mullins, Tornado Flyer had not won any race for two years.

-After moving to the front, the eight-year-old went on to finish well clear of Clan Des Obeaux and Saint Calvados.
+After moving to the front, he went on to finish nine lengths clear of Clan Des Obeaux, twice a winner in the past, with Saint Calvados third.

+It was a superb ride by Mullins, who kept his horse off the pace, but as the leading challengers faltered, was able to move nicely up the field and take the lead at the penultimate fence.

+Both Cheltenham Gold Cup winner Minella Indo, ridden by Rachael Blackmore, and last year's winner Frodon, the mount of Bryony Frost, looked lively early on but faded out of contention a long way from home.

 More to follow.